mirage/mirage-www/tmpl/blog/introducing-asn1.md

 components (so does `CHOICE` in reality, but we ignore that): elements can carry labels (which are not used for parsing) and can be marked as optional.
 So instead of working directly on the grammars, our `sequence` must work on their annotated versions.
-Obviously, there is the arity problem.
+A second wrinkle is the arity of the `sequence` combinator.

 Thus we introduce the type of annotated grammars, `'a element`, which corresponds to one `,`-delimited syntactic element in ASN's own `SEQUENCE`